 After a night at Parachilna Gorge, we spent two nights at Wilpena Pound and met with Traditional Owners Regina and Vivianne McKenzie and Tony Clarke about the current campaign to stop a national nuclear waste dump being built near Hawker in the Flinders Ranges.
 We visited the proposed dump site with Traditional Owners and members of the Flinders Local Action Group, including areas severely by floods and the beautiful Hookina Springs.

 A number of participants in this year's Rad Tour have been heavily involved in International Campaign to Abolish Nuclear Weapons (ICAN), winner of the 2017 Nobel Peace Prize and instigator of the UN Treaty for the Probibition of Nuclear Weapons.
 Dimity, an ICAN founder, brought the Nobel Peace Prize Medal on the Rad Tour.
 It was amazing to bring the medal out on country that has been directly affected by atomic testing and the people who have fought so hard to bring attention to devastation of nuclear weapons.
-Here the medal with Dr Margie Beavis from Medical Association for the Prevention of War, Dimity Hawkins, AC Hunter from ACE Collective, Regina McKenzie and Gem Romuld from ICAN (Left to Right).
+Here is the medal with Dr Margie Beavis from Medical Association for the Prevention of War, Dimity Hawkins, AC Hunter from ACE Collective, Regina McKenzie and Gem Romuld from ICAN (Left to Right).

 The Rad Tour was everything we at ACE Nuclear Free Collective hoped (and worked) for.
-We showed our solidarity and ongoing commitment to the fight against the nuclear industry in WA, there was much learning and sharing and we had a lot of fun.
+We showed our solidarity and ongoing commitment to the fight against the nuclear industry in SA, there was much learning and sharing and we had a lot of fun.
 Looking forward to doing it all again in two years time!